smashercosmo/escalade/packages/zygote-cart/src/docs/1_component.md

 By default, Zygote will send cart events to Google Analytics if Google Analytics is found on the site.
 It will also send e-commerce order information.
 To disable this feature, set the `googleAnalytics` property to `false`.

+Note that this is for use with [analytics.js](https://developers.google.com/analytics/devguides/collection/analyticsjs/).
+For Google Analytics tracking via Google Tag Manager ([gtm.js](https://developers.google.com/tag-manager/quickstart)), see below.

 ## Google Tag Manager Integration

 ```javascript